devflowinc/ruby-sdk/docs/ChunkApi.md

 ## delete_chunk

-> delete_chunk(tr_dataset, chunk_id, tracking_or_chunk)
+> delete_chunk(tr_dataset, tracking_or_chunk, chunk_id)

-delete_chunk
+Delete Chunk

-delete_chunk  Delete a chunk by its id.
+Delete Chunk  Delete a chunk by its id.
 If deleting a root chunk which has a collision, the most recently created collision will become a new root chunk.

 ### Examples